Before YouTube, recapping music videos is totally a thing and not a waste of time. Really..

 So here we have the season premiere, and we kicks off the show with sixteen ugly Americans crashing through a Thai waterfront village.
 I note that idiot with a skateboard down, sure that he will be the biggest asshole of the bunch.
 Later, I will learn that I am right, unfortunately.

 Anyway, then we have the opening credits.
 That "Oh-gay, oh-gay, gay yeah, gay yeah!" theme chant, which should be familiar to long-time viewers by now, comes on, and I take note on the names and all.
 Hey, who let last season's Communist Moppet Gabriel Cade back into the game?
 Wait, turns out that this season's Moppet is one Jed Hildebrand.
 Hildebrand, huh?
 Sounds like right-wing Christian evangelist sorts to me.
 Then I sneaked a peek at his EW bio and I have to ask: what the heck is "Christian dental missionary work"?
 That is what Jed claimed to have done in Cambodia.
 What, he preaches to teeth?
-That photo on the EW page, pilfered and plastered on this page for you to drool over, is so purdy.
 Is it wrong to feel this urge to run my hands over those sculpted abs and see if they are real?

 Anyway, we now start the game.
 Guys take one boat, gals another, and they "oh-gay, oh-gay, gay-yeah, gay-yeah" their way to the supposedly remote island of Koh Tarutao.
 I thought this would be a cheesy boy vs gal thing, but no. In a fit of literary faux-enlightenment, Burnett and his demonic portege Probst decide to go all Oscar Wilde on us - no, they don't have sex on TV, in case you're wondering.
 So Proboscis calls the oldest guy and gal out to choose the team name and team members.